Why are we so obsessed with zombies?

 Director: Edgar Wright

 The world had been treated to plenty of RomComs, a number of ZomComs, but 2004’s Shaun of the Dead brought a new genre to the fray.
 The RomZomCom.
-Hilarious and ridiculously gory in equal amounts, the film breathed new life into a dying genre.
+Hilarious and ridiculously gory in equal amounts, the film breathed new life into an, erm, dying genre, and once again showed that British cinema still has a thing or two to teach the Hollywood majors about making a hit.

 Fun Fact: George A. Romero, creator of the films that this movie pays homage to and lampoons, was so impressed with Simon Pegg and Edgar Wright’s work that he asked them to appear in Land of the Dead (2005), the fourth part of his Dead series, in cameos as zombies.